-- assist the Board to fulfil its oversight responsibilities for the financial reporting process, the system of internal control relating to all matters affecting the Company's financial performance and the audit process; - assist the Board in monitoring compliance with laws and regulations and the Company's Code of Conduct: - assist the Board to adopt appropriate ethical standards in relation to the management of the Company and the conduct of its business; - review and supervise the Company's risk management framework; and - review the adequacy of the Company's insurance policies.
+- assist the Board to make all necessary declarations in the financial reporting process, including the system of internal control relating to all matters affecting the Company's financial performance, and the audit process; - assist the Board in monitoring compliance with laws and regulations and the Company's Code of Conduct; - review material breaches of the Company's Speak Up Policy and Anti-bribery and Corruption policy (contained in the Company's Code of Conduct); - assist the Board to adopt appropriate ethical standards in relation to the management of the Company and the conduct of its business; - review and supervise the Company's risk management framework; and - review the adequacy of the Company's insurance policies.

 The Committee is also responsible for recommending to the Board the appointment of the external auditor and the rotation of audit engagement partners.
 A copy of the Committee's charter is available on the Company's website.
 All members of the Committee are comprised of independent Non-Executive Directors who are financially literate, have a sufficient understanding of the industry in which the Company operates, and also have the technical expertise to allow the Committee to effectively discharge its mandate.
-The Chairman of the Committee is an independent director who is not the chairman of the Board.
-Further information regarding the skills and expertise of the Committee members are set out on pages 15 to 16 of the Company's 2019 Annual Report.
+The Chairman of the Committee is an independent Director who is not the chairman of the Board.
+Further information regarding the skills and expertise of the Committee members is set out in the Directors' Report contained in the Company's 2020 Annual Report.

-Attendance of Directors at the Audit and Risk Committee meetings is set out on page 17 of the Company's 2019 Annual Report.
+Attendance of Directors at the Audit and Risk Committee meetings is set out in the Directors' Report contained in the Company's 2020 Annual Report.